pren1/fans_kalman/README.md

   1. sigma_w: The variance of the process noise
   2. sigma_v: The variance of the measurement noise

+Though the current performance is ok even if these two parameters are randomly chosen.

 The model is trained on the data from Kizuna ai, and it is tested on the data from mea.
 Here are the results:

 Mean prediction error on the training set (kizuna.csv):